DerekPascarella/CamelROM/README.md

 ### decimal_to_hex
 Subroutine to return hexadecimal representation of a decimal number.
 - Parameter 1 - Decimal number.
-- Parameter 2 - Number of bytes with which to represent hexadecimal number (use "0" for no padding).
+- Parameter 2 - Number of bytes with which to represent hexadecimal number (omit parameter for no padding).

 Example usage:
 ```